toilacube/Docker-setup-for-Kafka-Kraft-mode/README.md

 ## Step to use basic commands in Kafka with docker <a name="basic-commands"></a>

+Or just use the open-source [UI for Kafka](https://github.com/provectus/kafka-ui)

 **Enter the shell of Kafka container:**

 This part may differ on other OS.